Home » Garden » Are Hydrangeas Deer Resistant? The Best Repellent Strategy

 Are Limelight Hydrangeas Deer Resistant?

-Whenever I am asked do deer eat limelight hydrangeas, much like my answer above, unfortunately the answer is no too.
+Another common question because so many people grow them is about the beautiful panicle hydrangea, Limelight.
+Whenever I am asked do deer eat limelight hydrangeas, much like my answer above, the answer is unfortunately no too.

-I planted a limelight hydrangea in my former garden and if I did not protect it with repellent, deer would snack on them.
+I planted a limelight hydrangeas both here and in my former garden and if I did not protect it with repellent, deer would snack on them.

 It’s equally important to spray limelight hydrangea flowers too as they emerge and again when they start to bloom.